stumburs/cpp-brainfuck-interpreter/README.md

 ### Tips

-For developing Brainfuck programs in Visual Studio Code, I recommend this [extension](https://marketplace.visualstudio.com/items?itemName=attilabuti.brainfuck-syntax) for syntax highlighting.
+For developing brainfuck programs in Visual Studio Code, I recommend this [extension](https://marketplace.visualstudio.com/items?itemName=attilabuti.brainfuck-syntax) for syntax highlighting.

 The [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner) extension is useful for quickly running your programs, however, you will have to follow the steps mentioned previously to set it up with this interpreter.

+### Updating

+To update the brainfuck interpreter, simply download a newer version and replace your existing executable.

 ## Known issues